New healthy recipe book for families by families

 She said: “It's good for children to learn how to cook from a young age and to learn more about food from other cultures, by using other alternatives to meat and sugar.

 "This new book is perfect and means I have all the recipes together rather than on lots of individual sheets.
 I will definitely be using this to get the children involved at home.
 Naila loves being in the kitchen with me and she’s willing to help by preparing vegetables, mixing and also grating too”.

 Maryam Bader, an early years’ community food worker at Evelina London who wrote the recipe book with colleagues Ana Da Silva and Harriet Preston, said: “The recipe book is a great source of information for all families and can help them to provide good nutritional meals for their children on a budget.”

 Find out more about our community nutrition and dietetics service or read a copy of ‘Together we cook’ online.

 The ‘Together we cook’ book was made possible thanks to donations

 Guy’s and St Thomas’ Charity raises money for big things and small touches that make our life-saving care even better and help our patients and their families feel really looked after.
-For more information about fundraising for Evelina London visit www.supportevelina.org.uk.
+The Support Evelina website has more information about fundraising for Evelina London.